jesse-wei/jessewei.dev-PaperMod/content/posts/setup_site/index.md

 My [Teaching](/teaching) page has a list layout because `teaching/` doesn't have an `index.md`.
 The `comp110/` directory is a single because it has an `index.md`.
 It's accessible by [jessewei.dev/teaching/comp110](https://jessewei.dev/teaching/comp110).
 It also contains an `img/` directory that's accessible from `index.md`.
 The images could go in `/static/`, but I prefer bundling them with the page.

 It's possible to have a list layout within a list layout, and [jessewei.dev/teaching/act](https://jessewei.dev/teaching/act) is an example.
-However, it must have an `_index.md` file (note the underscore) since it's a non-leaf.
+However, notice `act/` must have an `_index.md` file (note the underscore) since it's a non-leaf.

 See [Page Bundles](https://gohugo.io/content-management/page-bundles/) for more details.